Today my dear friend is grieving the loss of her precious son.

 This week, I'm doing my best to teach first graders about the God who loves them so much that he sent His only son to die for them.
 Working in education as I do, one develops sort of an eye for kids who may be headed for trouble.
 A little too willful.
 Doing their own thing.
 Rebellious.
 Too old too soon.

 I try not to label children based on their behavior - people did that to my kids when they were growing up, and it angered me - but there are warning signs that just jump out at you.
 I find myself thinking, "Lord, don't let me hear that insert name here does insert dangerous or life-threatening behavior here once he sheds his baby fat.
-Don't let mread about this kid's missteps or unnecessary death down the road.
+Don't let me read about this kid's missteps or unnecessary death down the road.
 Keep Satan's hands off this child!"

 Families are breaking up and society's breaking down.
 Too many kids aren't escaping the fallout from the world they're growing up in.
-I pray the kids I'm teaching this week at Liberti Church of Newtown Square's Vacation Bible School will take with them the life-altering news that there's more to this world than this world
+I pray the kids I'm teaching this week at Liberti Church of Newtown Square's Vacation Bible School will take with them the life-altering news that there's more to this world than this world.

 And I pray their all too human instructor will be able to look past naughtiness and see instead hearts that Christ died for 2,000 years ago.